 I am now modeling a fictitious branch of the Pacific Electric, to the beach city of Playa Desnuda.
 I liked the look and feel of the Santa Monica Airline, but I could only find a handful pictures and no track maps.

 The west half of the layout has a freight station, D’Amato Lumber (based off of Fisher Lumber) and Gallifrey Supplies, it’s bigger on the inside.
-The east half is currently waiting on an oil depot, and a strip of stores.
+The east half is currently has an oil depot and a bar, and is waiting on a strip of stores.
 The oil depot is going to be scratch built and I am thinking of using DPM kits for the local businesses.

 Like the real Santa Monica Airline, I decided to model the Playa Desnuda Branch in 1953, after the end of passenger service and the line poles came down….for now.
 If a Baldwin freight motor or a Hollywood Car came available, the poles will go back up….